Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Exact Bayesian Inference with Loops

-We approximate the least fixed point of the characteristic function for a loop in terms of applying domain theory, in particular Park's lemma \cite{park1969fixpoint}.
-It enables reasoning about \codify{while}-loops in terms of over-approximations and in case a program is \UAST, also about program equivalence.
+Intuitively, a lossless ePGF transformer is a mapping that does not leak any probability mass.
+Since the semantics of a program $P$ is an ePGF transformer, $\sem{P}$ being (universally) lossless coincides with $P$ being (universally) almost-surely terminating, abbreviated as (U)AST \cite{DBLP:conf/mfcs/Saheb-Djahromi78,DBLP:conf/rta/BournezG05}.
+Given $L = \WHILEDO{B}{P}$, we can approximate its least fixed point $\lfp~\Phi_{B, P}$ leveraging domain theory, in particular, Park's lemma, namely, $\Phi_{B,P}(I) \sqsubseteq I$ implies $\sem{L} \sqsubseteq I$ \cite{park1969fixpoint}.
+It enables reasoning about \codify{while}-loops in terms of over-approximations and -- in case a program is \UAST -- also about program equivalence.